hexbatch/apple-core/layer-docs/b-user-layers/registrations.md

 ## Init form data so can display it
     registrations.form.init
 * calls `user_services.list_user_fields`
-Form data is used by all plugins, its the information needed.
+Form data is used by all plugins, it is the information needed.
 A plugin decides which info is mandatory

 Calls the standard.family.list for the description args to make the form data.
 Will cache this, can be called again any time to get more recent